Orforglipron: The Oral GLP-1 Pill for Weight Loss

 When will orforglipron be available in the UK?

-Even if orforglipron is approved by the MHRA, the National Institute for Health and Care Excellence (NICE) will need to decide if it can be prescribed on the NHS.
-Therefore, like other GLP-1 medications, orforglipron may be available with a private prescription before it is available on the NHS.
+Although orforglipron is approved by the MHRA, the National Institute for Health and Care Excellence (NICE) will need to decide if it can be prescribed on the NHS.
+Like other GLP-1 medications, orforglipron may be available with a private prescription before it is available on the NHS.

 Sources